Tensor Methods for Nonlinear Matrix Completion: Experiments

 \subsection{Experiments on real data}

-Here we illustrate the performance of LADMC and iLADMC on several real world datasets.
-We experiment on the standard oil flow dataset introduced in \cite{oilflow}, the Jester-1 recommender systems dataset introduced in \cite{jester}, and the MNIST digit recognition dataset\footnote{Oil Flow: \url{http://inverseprobability.com/3PhaseData.html}\\Jester-1: \url{http://goldberg.berkeley.edu/jester-data/}\\ MNIST: \url{http://yann.lecun.com/exdb/mnist/}}.
-We chose these datasets to demonstrate the feasibility of LADMC on a variety of data sources, and because they had sufficiently small row dimension for LADMC/iLADMC to be computationally practical\footnote{For MNIST dataset we subsample the number of pixels by a factor of two in each dimension to reduce the row dimension of the resulting data matrix and restricted the data columns to 20000 for computational feasibility.}.
-For the oil flow and MNIST datasets we simulate missing data by randomly subsampling each data column uniformly at random, using a 50\%-25\%-25\% training-validation-test split of the data.
-For the Jester-1 dataset we used 18 randomly chosen ratings for each user for training, 9 randomly chosen rating for validation and the remainder for testing.
-As baselines we compare with filling the missing entries with the mean of the observed entries within each column (Mean-fill), and with LRMC via nuclear norm minimization \cite{recht2010guaranteed}, which outperformed LRMC via singular value iterative hard thresholding on these datasets.
-For the LRMC routine within LADMC we used singular value iterative hard thresholding, and set the rank cutoff $\Rr$ to the value that gave the smallest completion error on the validation set, and use the same rank cutoff $\Rr$ for iLADMC.
+Here we illustrate the performance of LADMC and iLADMC on three real world datasets\footnote{Available online: Oil Flow \url{http://inverseprobability.com/3PhaseData.html}, Jester-1 \url{http://goldberg.berkeley.edu/jester-data/}, MNIST \url{http://yann.lecun.com/exdb/mnist/}.
+For computational reasons, we reduced the size of the MNIST dataset by selecting a random subset of 20,000 images and downsampling each image by a factor of two in both dimensions.}: the Oil Flow dataset introduced in \cite{oilflow}, the Jester-1 recommender systems dataset \cite{jester}, and the MNIST digit recognition dataset introduced in \cite{lecun1998gradient}.
+We chose these datasets to demonstrate the feasibility of LADMC on a variety of data sources, and because they had sufficiently small row dimension for LADMC/iLADMC to be computationally practical.
+For the Oil Flow and MNIST datasets we simulate missing data by randomly subsampling each data column uniformly at random, using a 50\%-25\%-25\% training-validation-test split of the data.
+For the Jester-1 dataset we used 18 randomly selected ratings of each user for training, 9 randomly selected ratings for validation and the remainder for testing.
+As baselines we compare with filling the missing entries with the mean of the observed entries within each column (Mean-fill), and with LRMC via nuclear norm minimization \cite{recht2010guaranteed}, which outperformed LRMC via singular value iterative hard thresholding \cite{iht} on these datasets.
+For the LRMC routine within LADMC we set the rank cutoff $\Rr$ to the value that gave the smallest completion error on the validation set, and use the same rank cutoff $\Rr$ for iLADMC.
 For all methods we report the root mean square error (RMSE) of the completion on the test set.
 We find that LADMC/iLADMC gives significantly lower RMSE on the Oil Flow and MNIST datasets relative to the baselines; iLADMC gives lower RMSE than LADMC on the Oil Flow dataset, but performs similarly to LADMC on the others.
 Figure \ref{fig:mnist} illustrates the improvement of LADMC over LRMC on a selection of examples from the MNIST dataset.
 We see less differences between LRMC and LADMC/iLADMC on the Jester-1 dataset, where LADMC/iLADMC give nearly the same RMSE as LRMC.
 Because of lower sampling rate for the Jester-1 dataset, the rank cutoff $\Rr$ in LADMC was kept small to avoid overfitting, and we suspect in this case LADMC is fitting a linear subspace to the data, which would explain the similar performance to LRMC.